kernel-community/convo-app/README.md

 ### Read more

-- The best place to stay updated on all things Convo is to check what's [currently in the pipeline](https://github.com/kernel-community/convo-app/discussions/categories/dev-notes) or what [I'm musing on](https://thinkingabout.convo.cafe)
+- The best place to stay updated on all things Convo is to check what's [currently in the pipeline](https://github.com/kernel-community/convo-app/discussions/categories/dev-notes)
 - See [Milestones](https://github.com/kernel-community/convo-app/milestones) for the current focus

 ### Connect